spine-generic/spine-generic/README.md

 ~~~

 ### sub-XX_contrast.json

 Where contrast={"T1w", "T2w", "T2star", "dwi", "MT", "PD"}
 Note, the fields listed below are the mandatory fields.
 It is fine to have more fields.
 E.g., if you use `dcm2niix` you will likely have more entries.
+EchoTime and RepetitionTime are in seconds.
 ```
 {
-	"FlipAngle": 90,  # in deg
+	"FlipAngle": 90,
-	"EchoTime": 0.06,  # in s
+	"EchoTime": 0.06,
-	"RepetitionTime": 0.61,  # in s
+	"RepetitionTime": 0.61,
 	"PhaseEncodingDirection": "j-",
 	"ConversionSoftware": "dcm2niix",
 	"ConversionSoftwareVersion": "v1.0.20170130 (openJPEG build)",